Optimality of Symmetric Independent Policies under Decentralized Mean-Field Information Sharing for Stochastic Teams and Equivalence with McKean-Vlasov Control of a Representative Agent: Existence of Exchangeable and Symmetric Optimal Policies.

 Theorem \ref{the:2} establishes the existence of a globally optimal policy (strategic measure) ${P_{\pi}^{N\star}}$ that is exchangeable among all strategic measures in $L^N$, i.e., ${P_{\pi}^{N\star}}\in \LEXN$.
 Additionally, it provides further structural results for optimal randomized policies and shows that it is Markovian for \PNT\ and stationary for \PN.

 The idea of the proof is as follows: consider the measure-valued MDP formulation.
 We construct an exchangeable policy by averaging over all its permutations that perform the same as the given strategic measure.
-Specifically, we start at $T-1$, and we construct an exchangeable joint distribution on $x_{T-1}^{1:N},u_{T-1}^{1:N}$ by averaging over all permutations of that induced by an optimal policy $g_{T-1}^{\star}$.
+Specifically, we start at $T-1$, and we construct an exchangeable joint distribution on state and action pairs $(x_{T-1}^{1:N},u_{T-1}^{1:N})$ by averaging over all permutations of that induced by an optimal policy $g_{T-1}^{\star}$.
 We show that this exchangeable distribution attains the same team performance, and hence, it is optimal.
-Sequentially, we can show that this is true for every $t=0, \ldots, T-1$, and hence, we can conclude that an optimal strategy $\pmb{g^{\star}_{T}}$ induces an exchangeable joint distribution on $\pmb{x^{1:N}},\pmb{u^{1:N}}$ without any loss of optimality.
-Weak-Feller continuity of the measure-valued MDP together with continuity of the cost guarantees the existence of an optimal Markov policy $\pmb{g^{\star}_{T}}$, which completes the proof.
+Sequentially, we can show that this is true for every $t=0, \ldots, T-1$, and hence, we can conclude that an optimal strategy $\pmb{g^{\star}_{T}}$ induces an exchangeable joint distribution on state and action process $\pmb{x^{1:N}},\pmb{u^{1:N}}$ without any loss of optimality.
+Weak-Feller continuity of the measure-valued MDP together with continuity of the cost then guarantees the existence of an optimal Markov policy $\pmb{g^{\star}_{T}}$, which completes the proof.

-In the following, we present a counterexample showing that ${g^{\star}_{t}}$ cannot be realized by any symmetric and independent policy under MF information sharing $\pi^i_t(\cdot|x^i_t,\mu_t^N) = \pi^{\star}_t(\cdot|x^i_t,\mu_t^N),$ for $i=1,\cdots,N$ and $t\geq 0$.
+In the following, we present a counterexample showing that $\{g^{\star}_{t}\}_{t\geq 0}$ cannot be realized by any symmetric and independent policy under MF information sharing $\pi^i_t(\cdot|x^i_t,\mu_t^N) = \pi^{\star}_t(\cdot|x^i_t,\mu_t^N),$ for $i=1,\cdots,N$ and $t\geq 0$.
 We note that a related example is provided in \cite[Section I.D]{Mahajan-CDC14} showing that symmetric deterministic policies with MF sharing information structure might not be optimal for the finite population teams.

 \begin{example} Consider the following dynamics:

 We take $\mathbb{X}=\mathbb{U} = \{0,1\}$ (identical for each DM).
 Let the empirical measure be given with

 Suppose that the cost to optimize is: